Empower Yourself and Your Business with Food Safety

 When it comes down to handling food, there can be some part of the chain where it can break down and can drastically cause quite a few issues, make some people sick, or even cause death.

 I have been unfortunate to suffer from a bad case of food poisoning.
-It was from a chicken schnitzel roll I ate from a food court late afternoon before I started my shift in the pub.
+It was caused by a chicken schnitzel roll I ate in a food court late afternoon before I started my shift in the pub.

 The food poisoning came on quickly; halfway through my shift, I was unwell and had to go home early, and I was sick for over a week!
 I was considered young and healthy, being 18 when it happened.